-At the start of September, the annual European Bike Week® festival in Austria celebrates its 17th edition.
+At the start of September, the annual European Bike Week® festival in Carinthia, Austria, celebrates its 17th edition.

 In August, Lake Faak in Carinthia in southern Austria resembles any one of numerous placid bodies of water in the Alps.
 Surrounded by quaint villages dotted with pretty guesthouses set in lush green pasture, it is serene, placid, idyllic.
 Something, however, is stirring around this pastoral paradise.